A. J. McCarron: St. Louis Battlehawks (second stint)

 McCarron expressed hesitancy about returning to the Battlehawks after his stint with the Bengals ended, noting that the merged United Football League was unionized when the XFL players had voted against joining the union and that the new league's pay structure was less generous to quarterbacks than the XFL's was.
-Battlehawks coach Anthony Becht reserved a roster spot for McCarron should he agree to return to the team.
-He ultimately agreed to return to the league because he had grown to like the league and appreciated his role in it as a senior veteran.
+Battlehawks coach Anthony Becht reserved a roster spot for McCarron if he agreed to return to the team.
+McCarron ultimately agreed to return to the league because he had grown to like the league and appreciated his role in it as a senior veteran.

 McCarron re-signed with the St. Louis Battlehawks on February 16, 2024.
 He spent the 2024 season as the Battlehawks' starting quarterback.
-McCarron suffered an ankle injury during a Week 7 contest against the Birmingham Stallions but played through the injury for the rest of the game, stating at the time that he hoped to teach a lesson to his children; McCarron eventually returned for the end of the season and the XFL conference championship, where he again injured his ankle in a 25–15 loss to the San Antonio Brahmas.
+McCarron suffered an ankle injury during a Week 7 contest against the Birmingham Stallions, but played through the injury for the rest of the game, stating at the time that he hoped to teach a lesson to his children; McCarron eventually returned for the end of the season and the XFL conference championship, where he re-injured his ankle in a 25–15 loss to the San Antonio Brahmas.
 McCarron planned on having surgery to repair the ankle in the offseason, noting that there was a possibility it could end his playing career but that he wanted to continue having a part in the league even if it would be in a non-playing role.